 Stop and Reverse Massive Hair Loss After Chemotherapy and Radiation vs Medication Side Effects vs Surgery or Injury ... and 9 more

-Edited by Donna, vc, Inukshuk, Eng and 2 others
+Edited by Donna, VC, Inukshuk, Eng and 1 other

 Massive hair loss is less common than partial or patchy hair loss.
 However there are some medical and emotional situations that can cause you to lose all of your hair immediately, sometimes within hours but more often within two months.
 The result is a nearly bald or totally bald scalp.
 Massive hair loss has several causes, addressed below and it can be temporary in nature, or it can result in permanent balding.

 More often than not the drugs used in chemotherapy and radiation treatment or cancer cause total hair loss also known as massive hair loss.
 Hair loss occurs everywhere including on the scalp, face, underarms, arms, chest, belly, legs and pubic area.

 Radiation therapy also causes hair loss but only on the area of the body where the radiation is directed.
 Chemotherapy and radiation therapy are often used in conjunction to treat hair loss.